UKPLab/M4FC/data/README.md

 $ python -m spacy download en_core_web_lg
 $ python src/download_m4fc_images.py
 ```
+⚠️ If you face issues downloading the images, please contact the authors by mail: [Jiahui Geng](jiahui.geng@mbzuai.ac.ae) or [Jonathan Tonglet](mailto:jonathan.tonglet@tu-darmstadt.de)

-Some image urls become unavailable over time.
-If you are unable to download certain images, please open an issue or contact `jonathan.tonglet@tu-darmstadt.de`.
-We will regularly monitor the dataset to update broken image urls.
+👷 We will regularly monitor the dataset to update broken image urls.

 Each entry corresponds to one image and the tasks and metadata extracted from the fact-checking article.
 We describe the fields of dataset entries below.
 Empty entries contain the string `not enough information`